KuwarGauravSingh/Bluestock-Fintech-IPO/README.md

 Bluestock-Fintech-IPO

-📈 Project Overview
+📅 Project Overview

-Welcome to the Bluestock Fintech IPO Web Page!
-This platform aims to provide a seamless and informative experience for investors interested in Bluestock Fintech's IPO.
-Designed to handle high traffic and provide real-time updates, this web page ensures investors have the most accurate and up-to-date information.
+Welcome to the Bluestock Fintech IPO Web Page project.
+This platform is designed to provide a seamless and informative experience for investors interested in Bluestock Fintech's IPO.
+Built to handle high traffic and provide real-time updates, the application ensures that investors have the most accurate and up-to-date information.

 🌟 Features

-Detailed IPO Information:

-Access comprehensive details about Bluestock Fintech's IPO.
+Detailed IPO Information: Access comprehensive details about Bluestock Fintech's IPO.

 User-Friendly Interface: Enjoy a seamless and intuitive user experience.

 Responsive Design: Experience optimal viewing across various devices and screen sizes.

 Real-Time Updates: Stay informed with the latest updates and information.

 Secure and Scalable: Built with security and scalability in mind to handle high traffic.

 🛠️ Technologies Used

 Frontend

 Framework: Bootstrap 5 (via CDN link)

 Styling: CSS, SCSS

 Technologies: HTML, plain JavaScript

 Build Tools